voxel-tracer/jekyll-now/_posts/2018-07-29-Optimize-Memory-Transfers.md

 - and we also just reduce how much data we need to copy

 ## Move more code from host to device
 As we noted in the previous post, another approach to optimize our renderer is to move the whole rendering logic to the gpu.
-In particular the only data we need to transfer is the computed colors, and depending on how many frames we compute on gpu at once we may only need to copy once at the end of the rendering.
+In this case the only data we need to transfer is the computed colors, and depending on how many frames we compute on gpu at once we may only need to copy once at the end of the rendering.
 We'll leave this to later in this post series.

 ## Use a single large transfer
 To reduce memory copy overhead, instead of copying a lot of small batches of data, we could combine them into a single copy.
 Only way we can do it in the lightweight approach is to compute more samples per pixels and use less frames, e.g. 8 samples x 50 frames instead of 4 samples x 100 frames.